How anchor naps will help your twins get on a schedule while reducing your stress.

 What are your goal nap times?
 This can change as your children grow of course.
 But it is easier to start with a goal time in mind, say 1 pm, and scootch it around by about 30 minutes than to just plop down nap time when your child is already a year old.

 So consider when you need to be out of the house.
 When are older children home from school?
 When do your children need to wake up in order to be tired enough at bedtime?
 The best time is the time that works for your family.

 While I wish I could just announce 1 pm is nap time and make it happen, we have to be realistic to the fact we are working with babies.
 The most important thing is to get those feeding times in.

 Due to the number of feedings newborns need in a day, nap times might be shorter overall.
 If your twins are eating every 2.5 hours, there is no way they can take a 2.5-hour nap like a toddler can.
 So keep this in mind.
-(Know the sleep hierarchy as well: —> Newborn Sleep Hierarchy)
+(Get more baby sleep tips here–> Sleep Tips for Babies)

 For example, Ben napped at 2 pm.
 I knew I wanted Ali and Sammy to nap at 2 pm as well.
 However, that didn’t work with their feeding schedule.
 So I put Ben to nap, fed Ali and Sammy, and they went to nap at 2:30.
 Feedings need to come first.